MONTHLY MINUTES FOR: 10 May 2022

-Due to the Enhanced Community Quarantine and travel restrictions throughout the island of Luzon, Republic of the Philippines this meeting was done using group video conferencing with the Zoom Application.
-Opening ceremonies for a regular meeting conducted in accordance with Veterans of Foreign Wars Ritual; meeting opened at 0900 hours.
-Opening prayers were given by Commander Webber.
+This meeting was also conducted face to face and using group video conferencing with the Zoom Application.
+The opening ceremony for a regular meeting was conducted in accordance with the Veterans of Foreign Wars Ritual; the meeting opened at 1010 hours by Commander Webber Opening prayers were given by comrade Dzurissin.

 ROLL CALL OF OFFICERS